adam-rumpf/Computational-Probability-and-Statistics/docs/29-Simulation-Based-Linear-Regression.md

 Note that by default, `R` set the `MORTGAGE` level as the reference category.
 This is because it is first value when sorted alphabetically.
 You can control this by changing the order of the factor levels.
 The package **forcats** helps with this effort.

 How would we interpret this output?
-Since `MORTGAGE` is reference category, the intercept is effectively the estimated, average, interest rate for home owners with a mortgage.
+Since `MORTGAGE` is the reference category, the intercept is effectively the estimated, average, interest rate for home owners with a mortgage.

 ```r